Table of Contents

 Being thin does not mean someone will not experience the pressures of diet culture.

 In fact, we all will.
-That’s how the system keeps us complacent and feeding into it with our time, money, and livelihood.
+That’s how the system keeps us feeding into it with our time, money, and livelihood.

 However, living in a thin body does offer safety from certain elements of diet culture.
 For example: